mondaycom/monday-sdk-js/README.md

 ```

 #### Value created for user
-Notify monday platform that user gains a first value in an app.
+Notifies the monday platform that user gains a first value in an app.

 **type**
 `'value'`